 Representing the Finnish music scene to a packed Railway Square were Yona & Pienet Liikkuvat Pilvet, Lepistö & Lehti, Uusi Fantasia, Signmark and the punk band Pertti Kurikan Nimipäivät featuring Pelle Miljoona.
 Saturday night continued at a sold out festival club in Virgin Oil.

-A record-breaking 400 exhibitors, from NGOs to food vendors and businesses, demonstrated their activities and served up exotic flavours.
+A record-breaking 400 exhibitors, from CSOs to food vendors and businesses, demonstrated their activities and served up exotic flavours.

 The European Year of Volunteering 2011 was a clearly present theme through various organizations.
 Munamies (“Eggman”) got the kids jumping and urged everyone to do positive volunteer work.
 Around 200 volunteers helped organize the festival, and an additional 1000 volunteers representing different organizations also took part in the festival.